Ernest Tyzzer

 Tyzzer attended Brown University from 1893–7, funding his studies on the proceeds of trapping animals such as fox and mink.
 Before attending medical school, he obtained master's degree on flounder (a type of flatfish), partly undertaken at Woods Hole Oceanographic Institution.
 He began at Harvard Medical School in 1898.

 In 1905, while an assistant in Pathology at Harvard, he studied the histology of the skin lesions in varicella, being the first to recognize inclusion bodies in varicella.

 In 1907, Tyzzer was a founder member of the American Association for Cancer Research, serving as its president from 1912–1913.

 In 1913, when he was an assistant professor and director of cancer research at Harvard University, he and two other scientists (Richard P. Strong and C. T. Brues) studied tropical diseases in Peru and Ecuador.

+Tyzzer was elected to the American Academy of Arts and Sciences in 1914.

 Tyzzer was appointed head of the Department of Comparative Pathology at Harvard in 1916, remaining in that post until his retirement in 1942.

+Tyzzer was elected to the American Philosophical Society in 1931 and the United States National Academy of Sciences in 1942.